jpmcWorkers/jpmcWorkers.github.io/docs/enlist.md

 ## Current Rules:

+**Basics**

 * Don't do anything illegal.
 * Act with Respect.
 * Balance consensus with initiative.
 * Managers cannot join -- it's against the law.
 (There are some not-really-managers.
 [Check here.](/mgr))

+**Copyrightable Media / Intellectual Property**

+* We're working out how to handle this fairly at the moment.
+* For now, nontrivial media contribution (Graphics, Sound, Video) is off limits while we decide on a policy.
+* This will update soon.

 ## Tips: